 Our mission is to provide extraordinary experiences for children to recognize and magnify the unique gifts within themselves and others in order to profoundly impact the world.

-More than the typical camp experience, at Camp Southern Ground children and families will Live and Love What They Learn.
-During the nine weeks of summer, Camp Southern Ground will host campers for week-long residential camp.
-An inclusive camp, we will bring together typically developing children, children with Autism Spectrum Disorder (ASD), learning and attention issues such as ADHD, and Dyslexia, and social or emotional challenges.
-We will also support and include children of military families as a vital part of our camper population.
+During the nine weeks of summer, the camp hosts children ages 7-17 for week-long overnight camp with programs of purpose involving superior nutrition, nature, music, arts, patriotism, and leadership.
+An inclusive camp, Camp Southern Ground brings together typically developing children, children with Autism Spectrum Disorder (ASD), learning and attention issues such as ADHD, and Dyslexia, and social or emotional challenges.
+The camp also supports and includes children of military families as a vital part of its camper population.

-With support from Chris Kyle Frog Foundation and Boot Campaign, Camp Southern Ground’s state-of-the-art facility will provide a respite environment for relationship and family counseling as well as healing therapies for military families facing various challenges.
+For the remaining weeks of the year, the camp supports military and veteran families, partnering with proven organizations who host remarkable programs at the state-of-the-art facility.
+With support from Chris Kyle Frog Foundation, Boot Campaign, and other military organizations, Camp Southern Ground’s state-of-the-art facility will provide a respite environment for relationship and family counseling as well as healing therapies for military families facing various challenges.
 Specific plans and design features are in place to provide a retreat environment for military families with members suffering from post-deployment issues like Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).

 Camp Southern Ground will also be a host facility for special interest groups, as well as weekend retreats for parents and families of special needs children.
 Retreats offer respite from the hectic and sometimes overwhelming responsibilities that are often part of life with a special needs child.